Coquito (footballer)

-Daniel Gregorio Rodríguez Lima (born 22 December 1965), known as Coquito, is a Uruguayan retired footballer who played as a forward.
+Daniel Gregorio Rodríguez Lima (22 December 1965 – 11 May 2026), known as Coquito, was a Uruguayan professional footballer who played as a forward.

 Club career

 Having started his career in his native Uruguay with Peñarol, where he made his debut at the age of 15, Coquito embarked on a career which took him to Argentina, Austria and Spain.

-Personal life
+Personal life and death

-Coquito is the father of Real Madrid Castilla player Álvaro Rodríguez.
-He is also the nephew of former Uruguay international footballer Climaco Rodríguez.
+Coquito was the father of footballer Álvaro Rodríguez.
+He was also the nephew of former Uruguay international footballer Climaco Rodríguez.
+Coquito died on 11 May 2026, at the age of 60.